ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 ```

+1. This line uses the awk command.
+This essentially will print out a column of your choice after using the grep command.
+Additionally, it uses tr -d which is a method of removing puncuation to keep the script from breaking if punctuation is included where it shouldn't be.
-1. The line with the converged total energy on starts with a '!', allowing for easy access using `grep`.
+2. The line with the converged total energy on starts with a '!', allowing for easy access using `grep`.

 !!! example "Task 3 - Running Convergence Tests"